Your options for Australian citizenship

 Protected Special Category Visa-holders (PSCV) can apply for citizenship if they have resided in Australia for the four years immediately prior to applying.

 The processing time for citizenship by conferral (lodgement to ceremony) does vary.
 See the Home Affairs website for details.
-The application fee for an Adult is $490, or $70 for Pensioner Concession Card and Health Care Card holders.
-Children aged 16 or 17 at the time or application and Adults aged over 59, $300 or $35.
+The application fee at July 2023 for an Adult is $540, or $75 for Pensioner Concession Card and Health Care Card holders.
+Children aged 16 or 17 at the time or application and Adults aged over 59, $330 or $40.
 There is no cost for a child 15 years or younger applying on the same form as a parent.

 Protected Special Category Visa-holders will need to sponsor their non-New Zealand citizen partner and children for a permanent visa.
 They can no longer apply for the NZ Family Relationship Visa (461).